Contact: Domestic Bursar

-Other local bus and national coach routes operate from the Drummer Street bus station, or Parkside, both about 15 minutes’ walk from Queens’.
+Other local bus and national coach routes operate from the Drummer Street bus station, or Parkside, both about 0.75 miles on foot from Queens’.
 The local operators are Stagecoach and Whippet.
 The national operator is National Express.

-The railway station is about 30 minutes’ walk from college.
+The railway station is about 1.5 miles on foot from College.
 The “Universal” bus route operates (except Sundays and public holidays) between Queens’ College and the rail station; otherwise a taxi might be needed.

 Queens' has around 450 undergraduates and 500 postgraduates.
 The College has many listed buildings, which makes access improvements to the older areas difficult.
 There is ongoing building work and discussion about disabled access to the College.
 The College is very willing to help improve disabled access to all areas where possible, so please discuss your individual needs or suggestions in advance.